Monarch 600 racing engine

 Here we are on somewhat shaky ground, because there may not have been a “standard” model of the Monarch 600!
-As stated earlier, only three examples of this engine are presently known to exist, and only one of these is available for examination.
+As stated earlier, only three examples of this engine are presently known to have survived, and only two of these are available for direct or proxy examination.
 All three known examples differ in various ways – no two are alike.
 This reinforces the previously-noted possibility that this was in effect a custom-made engine built to the individual customer’s specifications as regards the details.

-Both variants use sand-castings and feature lapped cast iron pistons operating in steel bores.
-The crankcase and front cover castings are reportedly identical for both known versions – the only difference is in the induction system and associated backplate variations.
-Ward Hallenberg’s reed valve model featured as-cast surfaces, while the disc valve version owned by Gil Greenberg had a black crackle paint finish on all castings apart from the cylinder head.
-This of course means very little – the black paint could have been removed from the reed valve model by a previous owner.
-Alternatively, the black crackle paint on Gil Greenberg’s example could equally well have been applied by an owner to give a fashionable McCoy-like appearance.
+Mike Haines' example (formerly owned by Ward Hallenberg) features as-cast surfaces, while the engine owned by Gil Greenberg had a black crackle paint finish on all castings apart from the cylinder head.
+This of course means very little – the black paint could have been removed from Mike's example by a previous owner.
+Alternatively, the black crackle paint on Gil Greenberg’s engine could equally well have been applied by an owner to give a fashionable McCoy-like appearance.
 There’s just not enough evidence, and at this point in time we’ll probably never know ……………

 Given the chronic instability of the paint on this example, I elected to remove it entirely, thus making the engine “fuel proof”.
 This simply involved soaking the parts in methyl hydrate for a few minutes, after which the paint simply flowed off easily using a toothbrush!
 The plain as-cast surface proved to be of more than acceptable quality.
 I actually prefer engines with unpainted castings – the paint inevitably chips or wears off, imparting a very "battered" look.
 Any future owner of this engine will of course be at liberty to re-paint it using proper solvent-resistant engine enamel!

-Gil Greenberg’s disc valve model featured a clamp ring to reinforce the securing of the front housing.
-However, this is absent from my example of the same variant.
+Gil Greenberg’s engine featured a clamp ring to reinforce the securing of the front housing.
+However, this is absent from either of the other two confirmed examples.
 It may be original, but it could also be a modification by a previous owner to improve the security of the front housing, which is after all retained by only three screws.
 Alternatively, it may have been a repair to get around a broken “mouse ear” eyelet.
 There’s no way of knowing at this point in time.

 I was able to remove the front and rear covers of my engine fairly easily.
 I found that no gaskets were used to seal – in typical “racing engine” fashion, full reliance was placed upon finely-finished metal-to-metal joints.
 I elected not to go further with the disassembly process since I was reluctant to disturb what appeared to be first-class head and cylinder base seals.
 However, this degree of disassembly was sufficient to facilitate a pretty complete description of the engine.